Card 01

 The Bottom Line

 A Community Safety Department is a city agency, co-equal with police and fire, that deploys trained civilian responders to 911 calls that do not require weapons, arrest authority, or emergency medical transport.
 It is not a program, not an alternative to policing, and not a philosophical statement.
 It is an organizational structure that houses multiple response capabilities under one institutional roof.
-Approximately five cities have built one.
-Albuquerque has fielded more than 120,000 calls with police backup needed less than 1% of the time.² The evidence base is almost entirely reported by the programs themselves, not independently verified; no independent randomized evaluation of the CSD model as an institutional form has been published.
+Two cities have built one.
+A handful more are building toward it.
+Albuquerque has fielded more than 120,000 calls with police backup needed less than 1% of the time.² The evidence base is almost entirely reported by the programs themselves, not independently verified; Durham is the exception, with two published independent evaluations.¹⁸ᵃ No independent randomized evaluation of the CSD model as an institutional form has been published.
 Polling shows 75-82% public support across partisan lines.¹⁶ Actual implementation remains rare.

 1. City of Albuquerque, "Albuquerque Community Safety" official department page. https://www.cabq.gov/acs